Connect-Mor/cm-fe-developer-task/README.md

 - Display data from Users API in table 2 (choose any 5 or 6 columns that you think are useful) `https://randomuser.me/api/?seed={department}&results=10`
-- Using the selected department from table 1, table 2 should update displaying the empleyees from that category
+- Using the selected department from table 1, table 2 should update displaying the employees from that category
 - The data should refresh without the need to refresh the page
 - Refreshing the page should still show the previous data selected and not revert to the default.